 To gain an insight into Aboriginal culture, take a tour with a local Aboriginal guide.
 Hear Dreaming stories and visit cave paintings, rock engravings, middens or other significant sites.

 The successes and failures of previous generations of European settlement are imprinted in the landscape in the form of ruins, artefacts, dwellings, stock yards and lighthouses.
-See a list of Heritage Places in South Australia's national parks (86kb pdf) and start visiting these marvellous places.
+Don't forget to visit the heritage-listed Martindale Hall which offers a fascinating insight into South Australia's wealth during the late 1800s to early 1900s.

 Visit these relics of the past or relive earlier times by enjoying heritage-style accommodation: